The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms

-We shift our perspective from using LWPP as a simulator to harnessing it as a classical pre-optimizer.
+Leveraging this insight, we shift our perspective from using LWPP as a simulator to employing it as a classical pre-optimizer.
 By running an initial, purely classical optimization with the LWPP cost function, we generate superior starting parameters for the main VQA optimization loop.
-Benchmarking this strategy on Heisenberg models, our results show an order-of-magnitude improvement in both final accuracy and convergence speed over standard heuristics~\cite{grant2019initialization}.
-Our work thus reframes the role of LWPP: it is a flawed simulator but a powerful initializer.
+Benchmarking this strategy on various quantum many-body models, including various lattice topologies, hierarchical ansatzes~\cite{pesah2021absence, Cong2019, Liu2023, Bravo2022,bermejo2024quantum, Cincio2008}, molecular ground states, and noisy environments, our results show an order-of-magnitude improvement in both final accuracy and convergence speed over standard heuristics~\cite{grant2019initialization}, and this strategy often uncovers high-quality solutions inaccessible to direct quantum optimization.
+Our work thus reframes the role of LWPP: it is a flawed simulator but a powerful initializer and superior navigator.
 This practical insight offers a path to significantly accelerate VQA performance by offloading the exploratory optimization phase to classical computers, thereby reducing requirements on quantum computational resources.

-\textit{The Low-Weight Pauli Propagation Algorithm---} At the heart of our investigation is the LWPP algorithm, a powerful classical simulation framework rooted in the Pauli path integral formalism.
-This technique operates in the Heisenberg picture by tracking the evolution of an observable, $O$, under the circuit's unitary transformation, $U$.
-The evolved observable is given by $O(U) = U^\dagger O U$.
-The simulation begins by decomposing the initial observable into the Pauli basis, representing it as a weighted sum of Pauli strings, $O = \sum_i c_i P_i$.
-The core of the algorithm is to then propagate this sum of strings backward through the circuit, from the final observable toward the initial state.
-Once the observable is fully propagated, the final expectation value is obtained by computing its overlap with the initial state of the system, corresponding to $\mathrm{Tr}[\rho_{\text{initial}} (U^\dagger O U)]$, where $\rho_{\text{initial}}$ is the density matrix of the initial state, typically a simple pure state $|0^L\rangle$.
+\textit{The low-weight Pauli propagation algorithm---}The LWPP algorithm operates in the Heisenberg picture by tracking the backward evolution of an observable $O$ under the circuit's unitary transformation $U$.
+The simulation begins by decomposing $O$ into a weighted sum of Pauli strings, $O = \sum_i c_i P_i$, where each $P_i$ is a tensor product of $n$ single-qubit Pauli operators $\{I, X, Y, Z\}$.
+It then propagates this sum gate-by-gate to compute the expectation value with respect to the initial state, $\mathrm{Tr}[\rho_{\text{initial}} (U^\dagger O U)]$, where $U$ represents the unitary evolution of the quantum circuit composed of a sequence of gates.

-The computational complexity of this procedure is dictated by how individual Pauli strings transform under each gate operation.
-While Clifford gates are computationally simple as they map a single Pauli string to one other, non-Clifford gates can cause a single string to branch into a sum of multiple Pauli strings.
-This branching is a primary source of complexity in VQAs, which rely heavily on Pauli rotation gates of the form $R_G(\theta) = e^{-i\theta G/2}$, where $G$ is the generator Pauli string.
-The action of this gate on a Pauli string $P$ is given by the conjugation:

-The outcome of this operation is determined by the commutation relation between the generator $G$ and the Pauli string $P$.
-The evolution is given by: